-That being said, if you want the best balance between straightness and price go for arrows with a straightness of 0.003 inches.
-The straighter the arrow the better it flies.
+That being said, if you want the best balance between straightness and price, go for arrows with the straightness of 0.003 inches.
+The straighter the arrow, the better it flies.

-The last factor to consider is the price.
+The last factor to consider is price.
 Different carbon arrows are priced differently.
-They can cost as low as $ 40 and as much as $ 100.
-If you are on a tight budget, there are some pretty good arrows in the low budget segment as you will see in the reviews below.
+They can cost as low as $40 and as much as $100.
+If you are on a tight budget, there are some pretty good arrows in the low budget segment, as you will see in the reviews below.

 6 – Pk.
 Carbon Express Maxima Hunter